DrMemCS/drmem/README.md

 that applications can use to provide dashboards, etc. for viewing and controlling DrMem devices.
 This is provided by a built-in HTTP server hosting a gRPC interface.

-NOTE: This project provides a general purpose control system.
-Meeting timing constraints depends on how fast your system is and how many devices are being accessed/controlled.
-It is *your* responsibility to determine whether you need another node to handle the extra load.
-If you write your own driver, *you* need to verify it works and meets your requirements.

-*THIS SOFTWARE IS PROVIDED "AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.*

 ## Other Control System / Home Automation Projects